Two nights ago, I deleted everything.

 Well, I killed the whole thing.

-I’ve been sober for six years now; and that kind of milestone does something to your perception of time.
-It creates a before and an after, and it invites you - gently at first, then insistently - to take stock.
-A few weeks ago, looking back on my sobriety journey, I was digging through my archives, scrolling through old notes, old goals, old mental frameworks I had once treated like gospel.
+A few weeks ago, looking back on my sobriety journey, I started digging through my archives, scrolling through old notes, old goals, old mental frameworks I used to treat like gospel.
 Systems layered on systems.
 Promises I had made to my future self, as if that self were an operating system waiting for updates.

 It hit me: what got me here won’t get me where I need to be next.